ircv3/ircv3-specifications/extensions/sts.md

 ## Examples

-### Redirecting to a secure port
+### Redirecting to a secure port with an upgrade policy

 A server tells a client connecting non-securely to connect securely on port 6697.

-    Client: CAP LS 302
+    Non-secure Client: CAP LS 302
                Server: CAP * LS :draft/sts=port=6697

-After the exchange, the client disconnects and reconnects securely to the same server on port 6697.
+After the exchange, the client disconnects and reconnects securely to the same hostname on port 6697.

-### Setting an STS policy
+### Setting an STS persistence policy with a duration

 A server tells a client that is already connected securely that the client must only use secure connections for roughly 6 months.

-    Client: CAP LS 302
+    Secure Client: CAP LS 302
            Server: CAP * LS :draft/sts=duration=15552000

 Until the policy expires:
-* The client will use the port it is currently connected to in the future to connect securely.
+* The client will continue use the port it is currently connected on connect securely in future.
-* It will not make any non-secure connection attempts to the same server.
+* It will not make any non-secure connection attempts to the same hostname.

 ### Ignoring an invalid request

 A server tells a client that is connected non-securely that the client must use secure connections for roughly 6 months.
 There is no port advertised.

-    Client: CAP LS 302
+    Non-secure Client: CAP LS 302
                Server: CAP * LS :draft/sts=duration=15552000

-The client ignores this because it received the STS policy over a non-secure connection and the STS cap contains no token with key `port`.
+The client ignores this because it has received an STS persistence policy over a non-secure connection and the STS cap doesn't contain an upgrade policy.

 ### Handling tokens with unknown keys